viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 ### Access management

-- DACs - describe what they are
-- DUO
+**TODO**
+- Describe the distributed data acces model and DACs
+- Describe benefits/use of DUO, Crypt4GH, Passports, and Visas

 ## Standards